The Supreme Court has rejected an appeal from Barnardo's to allow it to use a lower rate of inflation to calculate rises in its pension scheme.

 "It was extremely important for there to be clarity on the options available to both Barnardo’s and the trustees of the pension scheme on the inflation index that could be used for future pension increases," the spokesman said, adding that the verdict had delivered the certainty the charity sought.

-He also said: "We remain committed to managing effectively and prudently the pension scheme deficit, a challenge facing many across all business sectors, and we have robust plans in place.
+He added: "We remain committed to managing effectively and prudently the pension scheme deficit, a challenge facing many across all business sectors, and we have robust plans in place.

 "Our plans are designed to ensure that we reduce the deficit effectively while protecting our ability to deliver outstanding services for vulnerable children and young people."